EmilHvitfeldt/smltar/docs/06_ml_regression.md

 #> Centering and scaling for all_predictors()
 ```

-Let's combine this lemmatized text with our linear SVM workflow.
+Let's combine this lemmatized\index{lemma} text with our linear SVM workflow.
 We can then fit our workflow to our resampled data sets and estimate performance using lemmatization.

 ```r